 Although they’ve been around for over two decades, metasearch engines are still pretty simple in comparison to giants like Google and Bing.
 They do not interpret query syntax as fully or as accurately as standard search engines, and users are forced to keep their queries relatively basic.

-Further, despite the advantage of drawing from a larger pool of information, metasearch engines do not produce as many results as do standard search engines, a fault which may undermine the main advantage of use.
+Further, despite the advantage of drawing from a larger pool of information, metasearch engines do not produce as many results as do standard search engines, a fault that may undermine the main advantage of use.
 Plus, sponsored results are still favored and featured most prominently.

 Finally, as you can imagine, metasearch engines sometimes pull identical sites and pages into their aggregated results.
 After all, if you enter the same query into both Google and Bing, the results won’t be totally different.
 Again, this shortcoming works against the appeal of more information per query.